 You don’t have to be a graphic designer to design Canvas pages, presentations, and virtual “handouts” to work in harmony with your students’ natural screen-reading patterns.
 Here are some good ways to do it:

-- Keep your sentences and paragraphs short (shorter than you would in a document intended to be read on paper).
+- Keep your sentences, bullet points, and paragraphs short (shorter than you would in a document intended to be read on paper).

 - Use headings, subheadings, and bulleted lists, which have a tendency to partially reset the “F” pattern.
 Headings and subheadings are also essential for screen-reader navigation, so they are important accessibility features as well.

 - Use images and/or thumbnail videos, particularly next to text you want to be sure your students read.
 Include alt-text for your images for students using screen-readers or cases where the image fails to open, and make sure videos are captioned.

 - For PDFs, use wider margins than you would on a paper document (people’s eyes have a shorter sweep across screens than on paper).